Figs are in season in the Bay Area and what better way to celebrate their juicy sweetness than a gluten free fig no-bake tart.

-This year was not a good year for figs in our back yard.
+This year was not a good year for figs in our backyard.
 Our tiny little fig tree had 8 figs growing this year.
 Unfortunately, we managed to get only one because of the evil squirrels living in our backyard.

 Sadly, one lonely fig isn’t enough for this recipe so I had to buy a basket of fresh ripe figs in order to make these tarts.
+At least there are figs in our farmer’s market!
+We are so lucky to have such a great variety.
+You can find brown, green, and candy stripe figs. Check out how easy baking with figs can be with this easy gluten-free Turkish Yogurt Fig Cake!

 Has it been hot where you live?

 It is brutally hot again in the Bay Area and our air conditioning is struggling to keep up.
 I work from home and it is HOT in our house.
 Hot to the point that I won’t turn on the oven (or even the toaster oven.)
-Every meal must be either uncooked, or cooked outside on the grill so we don’t heat up the inside of our house any more.
+Every meal must be either uncooked or cooked outside on the grill so we don’t heat up the inside of our house anymore.

 This dessert is wheat free and Celiac safe 🙂